TracyMichael/Module-Challenge-15/README.md

     5. I'm worried about my retirement
     6. I want to invest for my retirement
     7. I would like to invest for my retirement
-2. Answer the remaining q
+2. Answer the remaining questions pertaining to age, investment amount, and risk aversion desire.

 ---